 Create a Practice Portfolio

 As an exercise to get experience in picking stocks, you should try to select the three best performing stocks of the Dow Jones Industrial Average using the criteria discussed above.
 Once you have selected the top three stocks, write down the cost of 100 shares of each of your three stocks.
 Track the prices and the value of your investments on a weekly basis for three to six months to determine if you would have made or lost money.
-When you have confidence, you may try it with real money by establishing an account with a broker such as ETRADE, Scottrade, or Charles Schwab.
+When you have confidence, you may try it with real money by establishing an account with reputable brokers such as Fidelity, Vanguard, or Schwab.

 Other Criteria for Selecting Stocks

 Before making a final decision, it may be useful to read analyst opinions, or reference the ratings provided by stock broker firms such as Schwab and others.
 Also, look at the "short interest" for a stock; this provides a measure of how many investors have a negative opinion about the company and are betting that the stock will go down.
 If you are inexperienced, you may be tempted to act on the recommendation of a business guru or someone's tip.
 Be careful!
 Always go through the basics of checking whether the stock has the attributes that you desire and the level of risk that you are willing to take.
 Don't be in too much of a hurry.
 The opportunities for good investments do not disappear overnight.
 Remember that buying is easy.
 It is a lot harder to sell at a profit.